 This updated P-QAPP provides a template for development of future project-specific QAPPs.
 In migrating to the optimized worksheet format, additional information has been added to some of the worksheets to streamline the use of this P-QAPP in the preparation of project-specific QAPPs.
 As noted in the guidance (IDQTF 2012), this QAPP continues to capture some of the elements that would comprise related project-planning documents, such as a sampling and analysis plan (SAP), work plan, and field sampling plan (FSP).
-The example worksheets provided in the P-QAPP were developed from previously developed project-specific QAPPs.
+The example worksheets provided in the P-QAPP were developed from previously developed and approved project-specific QAPPs.

 The Paducah Gaseous Diffusion Plant (PGDP) site employs a range of sampling activities.
 The goal of this P-QAPP is to streamline the systematic planning process and provide uniformity of data collection and laboratory services by using this P-QAPP as a template in the development of project-specific QAPPs.
+Data collection activities often are focused on measuring concentrations of a chemical (or radionuclide) of potential concern (COPC).
+A COPC may be of concern for either potential human-health or ecological impacts.

-This P-QAPP captures elements of data collection that do not materially change from project to project [e.g., the requirement to use current standard operating procedures (SOPs), the cleanup criteria, the analytical methods, the use of data validation].
+This P-QAPP captures elements of data collection that do not materially change from project to project [e.g., the requirement to use current standard operating procedures (SOPs), target action levels, the analytical methods, the use of data validation].
 In addition, it presents examples that allow the P-QAPP to be used as a template to develop a project-specific QAPP to include project-specific information [e.g., data quality objectives (DQOs), schedules, number, and type of samples].